kpchi/PlaylistIntegration/README.md

 # PlaylistIntegration

-This python script allows you to combine multiple Spotify playlists, sorting the tracks by their date added in each playlist.
+This python script takes all the tracks across the playlists you select, sorts them by date added, and adds them in sorted order to a single playlist.
 The end goal is to create one single chronological playlist of all your songs.

 I have listed the permissions requested, and what they are required for:
 ```